jaromilfrossard/website/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: I am lecturer at the University of Geneva.
-My research works are focused on permutation tests and multiple comparisons for EEG data analysis.
-Including permutation tests with nuisance variables, cluster-based tests and re-sampling methods in cross-random linear models.
+bio: Statistician at the University of Geneva
 education:
   courses:
   - course: PhD in Statistics